Russia's new low-cost airline makes maiden flight to Crimea

-State-run carrier Aeroflot announced plans to launch low-cost airline Dobrolyot (Good Flight) last year to capitalise on demand for air travel among Russia’s growing middle class.
+State-run carrier Aeroflot announced plans to launch low-cost airline Dobrolyot (Good Flight) last year to capitalize on demand for air travel among Russia’s growing middle class.

 It had planned to fly first from Moscow to St. Petersburg, but took the politically symbolic decision to switch its maiden flight to Simferopol, the capital of Crimea, after Russia seized control of the Black Sea peninsula from Ukraine in March.